 • Details of the specific information you require and any relevant dates

-Your information is kept confidential at all times and is only shared with people who need the information to support you effectively.
+Your information is kept confidential at all times and is only shared with people who need the information to support you effectively, and the law allows us to do this.
 All hospice staff are bound by strict professional and contractual codes of confidentiality and by UK law.

 Equality and Diversity

 For the hospice diversity is about respecting the differences of our individual patients, partners and staff, ensuring that all people that come into contact with us have access to the same high standards of behaviour and service.
 We will communicate with patients in the way that suits them wherever possible.
 We aim to provide information that is easy to understand and to communicate in an appropriate way.

 For further information

 If you have a question about your information you can discuss this with the person providing your care.

 If you need to contact the hospice in relation to any aspect of your care please use the following methods as appropriate:

 If you wish to withdraw your consent, please provide all the relevant detail details of the consent to be withdrawn and contact:

 By post: Patient Consent, St Rocco’s Hospice, Lockton Lane, Warrington, WA5 0BW